reportportal/docs/src/md/src/DevGuides/async-reporting.md

 ![](/src/Images/devguide/async/finish-launch.png)

+`(!)` It is main difference in reporting mechanism between Report Portal version 4 and 5.
 In case launch finish request not last in the queue it will be finished anyway.
 But all the next request under the launch will be handled as soon as they come to consumer and launch statistics will be updated.
+So it is possible to report items under already finished launch.